dPys/PyNets/docs/usage.rst

     All formats are assumed to be Nifti1Image (i.e. .nii or .nii.gz file suffix), except for a raw graph which can be in .txt, .npy, .csv, .tsv, or .ssv.

 .. note::
-    T1w input images should be skull-stripped and un-resampled (i.e. *not* normalized to MNI).
+    T1w input images need not be skull-stripped.
+If brain masking has been applied already, `PyNets` will attempt to detect this, else apply `deepbrain` extraction to the image automatically.
+T1w image should *not*, however, be normalized to an MNI template yet.

 Secondary File Inputs
 =====================